About the Program

 Candidates must be citizens of the United States or permanent residents enrolled in a research or clinical doctoral, or postdoctoral program.

 How to Apply

-To begin the application process, please send your curriculum vitae and a letter describing your research interests to ObesityScienceTraining@umich.edu by April 1, 2019.
+To begin the application process, please send your curriculum vitae and a letter describing your research interests and/or questions to ObesityScienceTraining@umich.edu by April 1, 2022.